 You then go up to Excelsior Geyser, a steaming pool of vibrant blue water.
 This geyser sends more than 4,000 gallons of boiling water a minute over the crater rim into the river.

 It is a narrow, yet a popular area.
 Some people just don’t take care and we were nearly pushed off a couple of times.
 Watch your children.

-Remember – you do not want to step off the boardwalk.
+Remember – you do not want to step off the boardwalk, There is only a thin layer of crust separating your feet from boiling water.
 Oh yeah, we saw a few people doing it to get their photos.
 Faaaarrrrrkkkkkkkk.